 How, when, and with whom did the school consult as part of the planning process for this SPSA/Annual Review and Update?

 Involvement Process for the SPSA and Annual Review and Update

-Parents, Certificated staff, Classified staff, and Students provided input via monthly Site Council meetings, twice a month Staff Meetings, and monthly PTSA meetings.
+Parents, Certificated staff, Classified staff, and Students provided input via monthly Site Council meetings, regular Staff Meetings, and monthly PTSA meetings.